rousan/vector.svg/README.md

 All the forms are:

-* `attr(attrName, value, namespace)` : Sets the attribute and returns itself,
+* `attr(attrName, value, namespace)` : Sets the attribute and returns element itself,

 * `attr(attrName, value)` : Equivalent to `attr(attrName, value, null)`,

-* `attr(attrName, null, namespace)` : Deletes the attribute and returns itself,
+* `attr(attrName, null, namespace)` : Deletes the attribute and returns element itself,

 * `attr(attrName, null)` : Equivalent `attr(attrName, null, null)`,

-* `attr(attrObject, namespace)` : Sets and deletes (if `null` is passed as value) multiple attributes at once with the specified namespace and returns itself,
+* `attr(attrObject, namespace)` : Sets and deletes (if `null` is passed as value) multiple attributes at once with the specified namespace and returns element itself,

 * `attr(attrObject)` : Equivalent to `attr(attrObject, null)`